 In the world of trailer boating, you really can’t get much easier than pontoons and deck boats.
 With their stable platforms both are fairly easy to master when it comes to everything from launching and retrieving to cruising out on the water.
 Look for a raised helm or a captain’s seat that features a fold-up bolster to increase visibility.
 Pull-up cleats conveniently installed around the deck will make it a cinch to pull up and dock from any angle.
 Make sure you’ve got docking lights for bringing the boat in safely in the evening, and an all-off master switch to make sure you don’t run down your battery when you leave the boat.

-For more info on the two, visit our Boat Types page.
+For more info on the two, visit our Boat Selector Tool page.